ahmohbati/SecOn/HWE.md

 sudo soup
 ```

-1. It should now say "All updates have been installed."
+1. It should now say `All updates have been installed`.

 ### More information
 For more information, please see: